sheisc/COMP9024/Tutorials/Week8/README.md

 There are three ways to traverse a binary tree in depth-first order: **in-order**, **pre-order** and **post-order**.

+We have discussed how to create a *.dot file in [COMP9024/Trees/Tree2Dot](../../Trees/Tree2Dot/README.md) for a binary tree.

 In this tutorial, we study how to traverse a binary tree in recursive functions.